amelliia/SQL-/README.md

 ## Cohort Analysis

 ### Creating Cohort View
-FirstPurchaseDate identifies when the customer made their first transaction.
-Cohort_Date rounds this to the first day of the month, grouping all customers who joined in the same month together.
+I identified each customer’s first purchase date and rounded it to the first day of that month.
+This created a Cohort Date, grouping customers who first purchased in the same month.
 This allows us to track the behavior of each cohort over time.

 ```